Media in London, Ontario: Newspapers

 Until 1937, London had two daily newspapers: the London Free Press (established 1849) and the London Advertiser.
 The Advertiser folded in 1937.
 The Free Press, formerly owned by the Blackburn family, is now owned by Sun Media, a subsidiary of Quebecor Media Inc.

 Sun Media's subsidiary Bowes Publishing also owns and publishes The Londoner, a community-focused weekly started by Controller Gord Hume and former Free Press editor-in-chief Philip R. McLeod in 2002.

-Founded in 1989 by Bret Downe, Scene is published every two weeks, on a Thursday.
+Founded in 1989 by Bret Downe, Scene was published every two weeks, on a Thursday.
+It ceased publication in 2018.

 Our London is a free community newspaper launched in May 2015 that is delivered every Thursday to all London homes.
 It is published by Metroland Media, a wholly owned subsidiary of Torstar Corporation.
 Our London was formerly the London Community News which ran from June 2011 to May 2015.
 It was sold to Postmedia in November 2017 and will eventually cease publication.
+Our London ceased publication in 2017.

 Founded in 2003, L'Action is a weekly French language newspaper serving London, Sarnia, Woodstock and Owen Sound.